undergrad-partner-school

 Student Organizations

-According to recently gathered data, there are 37 open-membership organizations at Holyoke Community College.
-The student organization that gathers the largest number of students is STRIVE, followed by LISA Club and Student Senate.
-Other popular student organizations at this school are Japanese Anime Club and Drama Club.
+There are 30 student organizations and groups with open membership at this school.
+The student organization that is most favored by students is STRIVE, followed by LISA Club and Student Senate.
+Other popular organizations at Holyoke Community College are Japanese Anime Club and Drama Club.

-There is a drama club you can join if acting is something that interests you.
+For students with a talent for acting, there is a drama club.
 Interested in media and communication?
 Holyoke Community College publishes its own newspaper and has its own radio station.

 Student Services

-Holyoke Community College offers a number of services needed for a pleasant and safe life on campus.
+Holyoke Community College offers a number of services crucial for a comfortable and safe life on campus.

-24/7 emergency phone and alarm devices are available.
-There is a round-the-clock security patrol.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There is a security patrol available 24/7.
 Theer is a nighttime transportation/escort service.

 In addition, other services like Veteran's Affairs and Women's Center are available to the students of Holyoke Community College.